organisciak/dissertation/document/5_design_objective.md

 In addition to conciseness, the instructions for this study's basic interface strive to follow other recommendations in a conservative and uncontroversial manner: specificity, examples, and clarity about poor work [@_requester_2011; @_guidelines_2014].

 It is difficult to balance the various needs of a good instruction set.
-With concern to succinctness and ease of readability, key information was italicized, examples were added as mouse-over popups, and secondary information (e.g. 'Tips') was hidden behind a tab.
+With concern to succinctness and ease of readability, key information was italicized, examples were added as mouse-over popups, and secondary information (e.g., 'Tips') was hidden behind a tab.
 Another tab held a reference copy of the IRB disclosure (which, for this condition and all others, was shown fully when a worker was previewing the task before acceptance).
 Finally, an empty 'tab' to collapse the instructions completely was added.
 This is not a common feature of archetypal tasks, but given the difficulty of scrolling in the embedded window on Mechanical Turk, was deemed a humane addition.
 Figure {@fig:basic-inturk} shows the limited task space when it is embedded within the Mechanical Turk interface.[^TagDifficulty]